The Weight of a Porcelain Owl When Held by the 2nd Worst Person I’ve Ever Met

 My ex-girlfriend was in Pittsburgh when the virus really started to hit.
 She was supposed to go to Rome with her dad and his husband.
 They didn’t go to Rome.
 I thought she’d stay in Pittsburgh until June.
 Our lease was up in June, and we were both going to move out, to move away.
 She said she wanted to make sure her stuff was okay.
 I told her it would be fine.
 The week before she left for Pittsburgh I had told her that my mom had come by the apartment to put tape on the things she wanted of ours.
 My mom had given us most of our furniture.
 My mom wanted some of it back.
 She said we could sell the rest.
 My ex-girlfriend said “why the fuck would you do that?”
 I said “I thought we had discussed this.”
 We had definitely discussed this.
 She said “you always do this.”
 I didn’t know what she meant by that in this context.
 She started yelling at me, but I couldn’t figure out why this time.
 It felt like she didn’t know what else to do than yell at me.
 She used the phrase “you never cared about me, ever.”
 I didn’t know what she wanted me to say to that.
 She yelled “just tell me you never loved me” and I said “why would I do that” and she yelled “because you never fucking did” and I tried to say “that’s not true” because it wasn’t but she cut me off by screaming “just fucking tell me you never fucking cared about me” and I finally matched her yelling and said “fine.
 Fuck it— fine.
 I never cared about you.
 I never fucking cared about you.
 Are you happy?” and she said “fuck you.
 I’m going to F—’s.”
 And she walked out of the house.
 Two minutes later she walked back in and yelled “and you fucked that girl!”
 I blinked at her.
 It was a bad argument.
 Me having sex with S— didn’t have anything to do with “me letting my mom in the house to put tape on furniture.”
 It didn’t have to do with anything.
 I realized she was trying to make me feel bad for something that had made me feel good.
 It was the first time she had yelled at me and it did not work.
 She left the house.
 She didn’t come back.
 I felt tired.
 I felt excited to move out.

 We had different reasons for wanting to move out.
 I never told her mine (because I didn’t want to sleep on the couch anymore, and because I was tired of being yelled at).
 She told me that she wanted to “come home” instead of staying in Pittsburgh.
 I told her that she was home.
 New Mexico had just put a quarantine on travelers.
 No one really knew what lockdowns were.
 No one really knew anything.
 I told my mom my ex-girlfriend was coming back to the apartment.
 She reminded me about the quarantine.
 I called my ex-girlfriend.
 I told her about the quarantine.
 She said “did your fucking mom just tell you that.”
 I said “no, I just read about it.”
 I didn’t want to be stuck in a house with her for ten days without being able to leave.
 I had been alone in the apartment for a week while she had been gone.
 I had gotten used to waking up in kind, warm sunlight, watching dust fall on the pillow next to me where no one's head was resting anymore.
 I liked walking to the bathroom and not fumbling to grab the right toothbrush.
-I liked standing in a barren house and not feeling afraid.
+I liked standing alone in a barren house and not feeling afraid.
 I told myself “this has been the best week of my life” and I meant it but I did not stop to think about why that might have been.
 I told her I was going to stay with my parents while she quarantined in our apartment.
 My ex-girlfriend didn’t like this idea.
 I said it was safe and that the only people I really talked to (because most of my friends I got through my ex-girlfriend, and after I had sex with S— she told our friends that I was a piece of shit, and I didn’t know if they believed her or not, and she had told me my coworkers were idiots for believing what I told her, and I didn’t know if they believed me or not) were my parents, and they were in their 60s, it was safer.
 She told me she was scared to be alone.
 I told her she’d be fine.
 I said I’d be back after two weeks.

 I never went back to that apartment.